 - Deferred update – This technique does not physically update the database on disk until a transaction has reached its commit point.
 Before reaching commit, all transaction updates are recorded in the local transaction workspace.
 If a transaction fails before reaching its commit point, it will not have changed the database in any way so UNDO is not needed.
 It may be necessary to REDO the effect of the operations that are recorded in the local transaction workspace, because their effect may not yet have been written in the database.
 Hence, a deferred update is also known as the No-undo/redo algorithm

 - Immediate update – In the immediate update, the database may be updated by some operations of a transaction before the transaction reaches its commit point.
 However, these operations are recorded in a log on disk before they are applied to the database, making recovery still possible.
-If a transaction reaches its commit point, the effect of its operation must be undone i.e. the transaction must be rolled back hence we require both undo and redo.
+If a transaction fails to reach its commit point, the effect of its operation must be undone i.e. the transaction must be rolled back hence we require both undo and redo.
 This technique is known as undo/redo algorithm.

 - Caching/Buffering – In this one or more disk pages that include data items to be updated are cached into main memory buffers and then updated in memory before being written back to disk.
 A collection of in-memory buffers called the DBMS cache is kept under control of DBMS for holding these buffers.
 A directory is used to keep track of which database items are in the buffer.
 A dirty bit is associated with each buffer, which is 0 if the buffer is not modified else 1 if modified.